Find out how services are affected during the COVID-19 pandemic.

 The health of residents and the workforce remains the priority of East Riding of Yorkshire Council and site managers FCC Environment – therefore everyone entering the sites must follow social distancing measures:

-You can still donate unwanted items for the shops at any of the 10 household waste recycling sites.
+You can donate unwanted items for the shops at any of the 10 household waste recycling sites.

 Calibration Test Centre